What’s the one household chore you hate the most? If you didn’t say laundry, I bet it would make your top 5 answers!

 But an easier, more frugal option is to use the timer on your stove.
 You could also use the basic alarm setting on your phone, or even download this free Multi Timer app.

 If you don’t like to use a timer, try to associate “laundry time” with a naturally occurring part of your day.
-Maybe before you eat lunch, you always change over the laundry.
+Before you eat lunch, you always change over the laundry.

 Find a big space.
 My “laundry room” is an ugly portion of our unfinished basement.
 So I don’t have a great place for folding.